-SPECIAL EVENT: A LIFE BEYOND ANGER
+SPECIAL 5-WEEK SERIES: A LIFE BEYOND ANGER

-Following this special event, a 5-week follow-up course will be offered, with Joseph Giacona and Daniel Koren.
+Offered on Monday and Wednesday evenings with Joseph Giacona and Daniel Koren.
 This is a great opportunity for those looking to create deep and lasting change to go deeper into Buddha’s profound teachings on eradicating anger.

 Monday, April 1 or Wednesday, April 3: Understanding our Anger